jump-dev/jump-dev.github.io/_posts/2024-01-30-jump_year_in_review.md

 ## Constraint programming

 The nonlinear improvements and generic number support combine to enable some nice improvements to constraint programming.
-Although JuMP isn't a fully-fledged constraint programming language like [MiniZinc](https://www.minizinc.org), with help from [Chris Coey](https://github.com/chriscoey), it is now possible to build and solve models like this:
+Although JuMP isn't a fully fledged constraint programming language like [MiniZinc](https://www.minizinc.org), with help from [Chris Coey](https://github.com/chriscoey), it is now possible to build and solve models like this: